What is Reach?

 efugee

-We believe in the self-worth and dignity of ALL people, where the individual’s independence, voice, and right to informed consent is valued, and attempt to support all cultural perspectives on education.
+We believe in the self-worth and dignity of ALL people, where the individual’s independence, voice, and right to informed consent is valued, and we commit to support all cultural perspectives regarding education.

 E